JohannaTrost/seqsharp/README.md

 In combination with `-d` only specifying one data set this flag indicates that the data set is composed of empirical alignments.
 Without this flag set the data is assumed to be simulated.
 This argument is necessary in order to correctly evaluate the predictions of the tested CNN.

-**`-c <str>`** example: `-c my/path/to/the/config/file.json`
+**`-c <str>`** example: `-c my/path/to/the/cfg/file.json`

-An argument that specifies a path to a file or directory with a configuration of parameters in a json format that must look like the example shown below.
+An argument that specifies a path to a file or directory with a cfguration of parameters in a json format that must look like the example shown below.
 If a directory is specified, the last modified json file in that directory will be used.
 The parameters include hyperparameters for the optimization and input size of the CNN, parameters specifying the architecture of the network and parameters for preprocessing the data.
-In addition, a newly generated configuration file is stored in the `-s` directory as well as in the `-c` directory, which contains the path of the models and results as well as the rest of the parameters of the input configuration.
+In addition, a newly generated cfguration file is stored in the `-s` directory as well as in the `-c` directory, which contains the path of the models and results as well as the rest of the parameters of the input cfguration.
 After preprocessing the data some of these parameters might have been adjusted.

 **`-s <str>`** example: `-s my/path/to/where/models/and/results/will/be/stored`

 Plots (.png), eventually csv files and trained models (.pth) are saved in the directory specified with this argument.
 More specifically they will be stored in a newly generated folder starting with *cnn-* followed by a time stamp.
 According to other used arguments result plots could be plots showing the performance of each fold of a training (*fig-fold-[fold number].png*) as well as the overall accuracy and loss during the training (*fig-fold-eval.png*).
 For the `--plot_stats` flag histograms will be saved (*hist_nb_seqs.png*, *hist_nb_sites.png*).
-Moreover, the config file will be saved in *conig.json*.
+Moreover, the cfg file will be saved in *conig.json*.

 **`--track_stats`**